 You should document your root causes, such as classifying them using an industry-accepted classification schema.
-Classifying identified root increases your organization's data mining capabilities as well as facilitates your aviation SMS' future predictive risk management processes.
+Classifying identified roots increases your organization's data mining capabilities as well as facilitates your aviation SMS's future predictive risk management processes.

 Classifying root causes becomes very easy when using an SMS database to document your risk analysis activities.